ITadvisorAI/docx-generator-api/README.md

 ### POST `/generate_assessment`

-Generates both DOCX and PPTX reports from IT scoring and recommendations.
+Generates DOCX, PPTX, and XLSX outputs from IT scoring and recommendations.

 #### 📤 Request Body (JSON)